Belvoir Castle: Gardens

-The castle's name means beautiful view.
-In 2018, the 11th Duchess of Rutland gave a televised tour of the castle to journalist Phil Spencer, explaining how the name Belvoir is a Norman import by the French-speaking invaders of the 11th century, but the native Anglo-Saxon population was unable to pronounce such a foreign word, preferring to call it "Beaver Castle"a usage which persists today.

 Mausoleum

-The traditional burial place of the Manners family was St Mary the Virgin's Church, Bottesford.
+The traditional burial place of the Manners family was St Mary the Virgin's Church, Bottesford, which houses the monuments of all eight Earls of Rutland.
 Since elevation to the dukedom in 1703 most Dukes have been buried in the grounds of the mausoleum at Belvoir Castle.
-The mausoleum at Belvoir Castle was built by The 5th Duke of Rutland, following the death of his wife, Elizabeth Howard (1780-1825), daughter of The 5th Earl of Carlisle.
-After its construction, most of the 18th century monuments in Belton Church were moved to the mausoleum which then became the family's main place of burial.
+The mausoleum at Belvoir Castle was built by The 5th Duke of Rutland, following the death of his wife, Elizabeth Howard (1780–1825), daughter of The 5th Earl of Carlisle.
+After its construction, most of the 18th century monuments in Bottesford church were moved to the mausoleum which then became the family's main place of burial.

 Burials

 The following members of the Manners family are buried in the mausoleum: